 Timers and counters can appear on various pins, but other I/O lines never move.
-For example, Timer1 can appear anywhere from FIO4 to EIO1, depending on TimerCounterPinOffset and whether Timer0 is enabled.
-On the other hand, FIO5 (for example), is always on the screw terminal labeled FIO5, and AIN5 (if enabled) is always on that same screw terminal.
+For example, Timer1 can appear anywhere from FIO1 to EIO1, depending on TimerCounterPinOffset.
+On the other hand, FIO2 (for example), is always on the screw terminal labeled FIO2.